alfrunes/mender-docs/07.Server-installation/04.Certificate-and-keys/docs.md

 is signed by a Certificate Authority.
 The client will verify trust using its system root certificates, which are typically provided by the `ca-certificates` package.

-If the certificate is self-signed, then clients that are to connect to the server need to have the file with the concatenated certificates (`keys-generated/certs/server.crt`) stored locally in order to verify the server's authenticity.
-Please see [the client section on building for production](../../05.System-updates-Yocto-Project/06.Build-for-production/docs.md) for a description on how to provision new device disk images with the new certificates.
-In this case, it is advisable to ensure there is a overlap between the issuance of new certificates and expiration of old ones so all clients are able to receive an update containing the new cert before the old one expires.
-You can have two valid certificates for the Mender server concatenated in the server.crt file.
-When all clients have received the updated server.crt, the server configuration can be updated to use the new certificate.
-In a subsequent update, the old certificate can be removed from the client's server.crt file.
+If the certificate is self-signed, then clients that are to connect to the server need to have the certificate (`keys-generated/cert/cert.crt`) stored locally in order to verify the server's authenticity.
+Please see [the client section on building for production](../../05.System-updates-Yocto-Project/06.Build-for-production/docs.md) for a description on how to provision new device disk images with a new certificate.
+In this case, it is advisable to ensure there is a overlap between the issuance of a new certificate and expiration of old ones so all clients are able to receive an update containing the new certificate before the old one expires.
+You can have multiple valid certificates for the Mender server concatenated in the same certificate file.
+When all clients have received the updated certificate file (containing the old and the new certificate), the server configuration can be updated to use the new certificate.
+In a subsequent update, the old certificate can be removed from the client's certificate file.

 !!!
 The key of the Mender Client itself is automatically generated and stored at `/var/lib/mender/mender-agent.pem` the first time the Mender Client runs.
 We do not yet cover rotation of Mender Client keys in live installations in this document.